eavanvalkenburg/brunt-api/README.md

 :param value: The new value
 :param thing: a string with the name of the thing, which is then checked using getThings.
 :param thingUri: Uri (string) of the thing you are getting the state from, not checked against getThings.
-:return: a dict with the state of the Thing.
+:return: a dict with 'result'.
 :raises: ValueError if the requested thing does not exists or the position is not between 0 and 100.
     NameError if not logged in.
 SyntaxError when not exactly one of the params is given.